Joshua Is a self-proclaimed Driving God with an almighty Forza Game Rank.

 Infiniti Q50 Eau Rouge

-Introduced at the 2014 Detroit Auto Show, The Infiniti Q50 Eau Rouge was seemingly the answer to Infiniti's problem.
-The problem is that they were a performance-oriented luxury brand, owned by Nissan with ties to NISMO, and still lacked anything worthy of being a contender to the big dogs of the segments.
-Not to say Infiniti was doing badly, they are a fairly successful brand, but there was always room for growth.
+Introduced at the 2014 Detroit Auto Show, the Infiniti Q50 Eau Rouge was seemingly the answer to Infiniti's problem.
+The problem is that they were a performance-oriented luxury brand, owned by Nissan with ties to NISMO, and still lacked anything worthy of being a contender in the market.
+Not to say Infiniti was doing poorly, they are a fairly successful brand, but there is always room for growth.

 Now here are some of the actual reasons why the Eau Rouge was so brutally murdered before it could see the light of day.
 For starters, I cannot express any more clearly how important meetings are.
 There was some confusion at Infiniti about the Q50's launch back in back in 2014.
-Would it be in the midsize luxury car segment with the BMW 5-Series and E-Class or be an entry-level luxury car like the 3-Series and C-Class.
+Would it be considered a midsize luxury car with the BMW 5-Series and E-Class, or be an entry-level luxury car like the 3-Series and C-Class?
 The problem with the first one is an issue of dimensions.
 The car just wasn't large enough.

 This is where new mechanical issues arise.
-Infiniti didn't want to start a HP war and this most definitely would have.
+Infiniti didn't want to start an HP war, and this most definitely would have.
 At 560 HP, it would've made more power than anything in its class.
 The competition (BMW M3, Cadillac ATS- V) were all 400+ HP cars.
-And the closest thing right now id the Alfa Romeo Giulia Quadrifoglio with 505 HP.
+And the closest thing right now is the Alfa Romeo Giulia Quadrifoglio with 505 HP.
 The Eau Rouge would be making power in line with the BMW M5 & Mercedes-AMG E63.
-Technically, that means it would compete out of its class and that is something Infiniti didn't want.
+Technically, that means it would compete out of its class, and that is something Infiniti didn't want.

-But what power does the Board have?
-A board of Directors gets elected by the Shareholders and the CEO gets elected by that board.
-The CEO’s job is to make sure those Shareholders stay happy.
-The shareholders apparently didn't like the Eau Rouge idea so they asked VP Noboru to fix it.
+But what power does the board have?
+A board of directors is elected by the shareholders, and the CEO is elected by that board.
+The CEO’s job is to make sure those shareholders stay happy.
+The shareholders apparently didn't like the Eau Rouge idea, so they asked VP Noboru to fix it.
 This “fix” kind of got Johan removed, but hey, at least Cadillac is doing good.

 At the end of the day, Infiniti's board of directives is the reason we were robbed of a good car.
 To summarize, greed.
-It would've cost a lot to make, but if you sold Eau Rouge's like Volvo sells Polestars, it would've worked lol.
-Or sell them like E63 Wagons, make them on request.
-But that is for another article...
+It would've cost a lot to make, but if you sold Eau Rouge's like Volvo sells Polestars, it would've worked.
+Or sell them like E63 wagons and make them upon request.

 © 2017 Joshua Nightshade